Harvlin/Harvlin/README.md

 - 🔭 I'm currently working on a project that implements microservices that fully rely on docker and spring boot framework
-- 🌱 I’m currently learning microservices and how an app fully rely on docker
+- 🌱 I’m currently learning microservices and how an app can fully rely on docker
 - 📫 How to reach me email: harvlinmaximillian@gmail.com
-- 📫 How to reach me instagram:
+- 📫 How to reach me instagram: @harvlin_maximillian
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Love to cuddle
+- ⚡ Fun fact: Single
 - The programming languages ​​that I have mastered include:
     1. Java (Main)
     2. Python